bathienle/bathienle/README.md

 </h3>

-* :briefcase: Currently working as a Software Engineer in the [Cytomine team](https://uliege.cytomine.org/) at the [University of Liège](https://www.uliege.be/) in Belgium.
+* :briefcase: Currently working as a Research Software Engineer in the [Cytomine team](https://uliege.cytomine.org/) at the [University of Liège](https://www.uliege.be/) in Belgium.
     * :bulb: [Cytomine](https://doc.cytomine.org/) is a web application for collaborative analysis of multi-gigapixel images.
+* :mag: Interested in
+    * :world_map: Big imaging data management & visualisation
+    * :brain: Deep learning in digital pathology
-* :mag: Interested in Machine and Deep Learning and Computer Vision.
+    * :robot: Machine and Deep Learning and Computer Vision.

 ## :test_tube: Tech stack